-PSE employs various energy portfolio optimization strategies, but is not in the business of assuming risk for the purpose of realizing speculative trading revenue.
+PSE employs various energy portfolio optimization strategies but is not in the business of assuming risk for the purpose of realizing speculative trading revenue.
 The nature of serving regulated electric customers with its portfolio of owned and contracted electric generation resources exposes PSE and its customers to some volumetric and commodity price risks within the sharing mechanism of the Power Cost Adjustment (PCA).
 Therefore, wholesale market transactions and PSE's related hedging strategies are focused on reducing costs and risks where feasible, thus reducing volatility in costs in the portfolio.
 In order to manage its exposure to the variability in future cash flows for forecasted energy transactions, PSE utilizes a programmatic hedging strategy which extends out three years.
 PSE's energy risk portfolio management function monitors and manages these risks using analytical models and tools.
 In order to manage risks effectively, PSE enters into forward physical electric and natural gas purchase and sale agreements, fixed-for-floating swap contracts, and commodity call/put options.
 The forward physical electric agreements are both fixed and variable (at index), while the physical natural gas agreements are variable.
 To fix the price of wholesale electricity and natural gas, PSE may enter into fixed-for-floating swap (financial) contracts with various counterparties.
 PSE also utilizes natural gas call and put options as an additional hedging instrument to increase the hedging portfolio's flexibility to react to commodity price fluctuations.
+Currently, the Company does not apply cash flow hedge accounting, and therefore records all mark-to-market gains or losses through earnings.

 The Company manages its interest rate risk through the issuance of mostly fixed-rate debt with varied maturities.
 The Company utilizes internal cash from operations, borrowings under its commercial paper program and its credit facilities to meet short-term funding needs.
 The Company may enter into swap instruments or other financial hedge instruments to manage the interest rate risk associated with these debts.
-As of March 31, 2016, Puget Energy had two interest rate swap contracts outstanding which extend to January 2017.
+As of June 30, 2016, Puget Energy had two interest rate swap contracts outstanding which extend to January 2017.
 As of the date of this report, these swap instruments are no longer hedging any variable interest rate debt.
 Management continues to monitor the economics of terminating the swaps, and unless the economics of terminating the swaps become more favorable, management intends to let them mature in January 2017.
 PSE did not have any outstanding interest rate swap instruments.